YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 # Interesting things about me

-* One of my competition paintings was included in the Hubei Province Art Textbook (China People's Education Press).
+* One of my paintings was included in the Hubei Province Art Textbook (China People's Education Press).
 * My favorite sport before high school was table tennis, and in high school I liked to play soccer ball with my friends.
 * I like drawing and writing, things that involve imagination.
 * I like spending time with my friends in GYM.